Recent Storm Damage Posts

 According to the Red Cross lightning strikes kill more people each year than tornadoes or hurricanes?

 Severe weather is a serious matter and should not be taken lightly.
 Severe storms can wreak havoc on your home or business and can be accompanied by flash flooding, damaging winds, fallen trees and power outages.

-One of the most common disasters SERVPRO of Germantown remediates is roofs damaged, if not destroyed, by a fallen tree.
+One of the most common disasters SERVPRO remediates is roofs damaged, if not destroyed, by a fallen tree.
 In fact, as is common throughout the United States, winds may be strong enough to down tree limbs, knock out power, or may even be strong enough to down entire trees onto homes, parked cars, or whatever happens to cross their path, thus producing structural damage to homes and buildings (www.weather.com).